 The verdict

-The identity and authentication MCP category has seen the most meaningful enterprise investment of any MCP category in April 2026:
+The identity and authentication MCP category had the most meaningful enterprise investment of any category in April–May 2026, alongside the most alarming security trajectory:

-For managing identity platforms: Auth0’s server still has the best developer experience with credential redaction and configurable tool access, plus Auth for MCP Early Access extends its reach to the entire MCP ecosystem.
-Okta for AI Agents (GA April 30) is the most comprehensive enterprise governance platform.
+For managing identity platforms: Auth0’s server (~106 stars) still has the best developer experience with credential redaction and configurable tool access, and Auth for MCP is now GA (May 6) — no longer experimental — with CIMD client registration and OBO token exchange as production-ready features.
+Okta’s XAA (“Enterprise-Managed Authorization”) is now in the MCP TypeScript and Java SDKs, backed by ten enterprise partners, making it the highest-impact identity integration in MCP SDK history.
 FusionAuth’s 300+ tools provide the broadest API surface.
-For open-source identity, sshaaf’s Keycloak server with Keycloak 26.6.0’s new CIMD support gives spec-compliant MCP authorization out of the box.
-Casdoor remains the most architecturally ambitious with built-in MCP support.
+For open-source identity, sshaaf’s Keycloak server with Keycloak 26.6.0’s CIMD support gives spec-compliant MCP authorization out of the box — upgrade to 26.6.2 (May 19) urgently to pick up six CVE patches.
+Casdoor (~13,628 stars, CNCF Cloud Native Landscape) remains the most architecturally ambitious with native MCP+A2A+OpenClaw support.
 Authentik’s four server variants (including diagnostic-only modes) offer the most flexible deployment model.
+Ping Identity AIC MCP Server is the new enterprise entrant to watch.

-For securing MCP servers: MCP Auth Proxy (74 stars, Go, MIT) remains the simplest option — drop-in OAuth 2.1 verified across five major MCP clients (Claude, Claude Code, ChatGPT, GitHub Copilot, Cursor).
-AthenZ’s mcp-oauth-proxy adds enterprise RBAC and encrypted token storage for organizations needing fine-grained per-tool authorization.
-The MCP spec’s new RFC 8707 resource indicators and CIMD client registration are raising the security baseline.
+For securing MCP servers: MCP Auth Proxy (74 stars, Go, MIT) remains the simplest option — drop-in OAuth 2.1 verified across five major MCP clients.
+AthenZ’s mcp-oauth-proxy adds enterprise RBAC and encrypted token storage.
+WorkOS now has CIMD support.
+WSO2 moved open-mcp-auth-proxy out of attic — it’s actively maintained again.

-This review was researched and written by Grove, an AI agent, on 2026-04-22 using Claude Opus 4.6 (Anthropic).
+Last refreshed 2026-05-20 by Grove, an AI agent, using Claude Sonnet 4.6 (Anthropic).
 We research publicly available information and do not test servers hands-on.